oneHamidreza/Meow-Framework-MVVM/README.md

 Learn more about it at [Material Extended Floating Action Button Component](https://material.io/develop/android/components/extended-floating-action-button/) and [fragment_fab_simple.xml](https://github.com/oneHamidreza/Meow-Framework-MVVM/blob/master/Sample/src/main/kotlin/sample/ui/material/fab/extended/res/layout/fragment_fab_extended.xml).

 ### Radio Group

-There are some customized styles that is related to `Material Radio Group`.
+There are some customized styles which is related to `Material Radio Group`.

 |Style|Usage|
 |---|:---:|
 |`Meow.RadioGroup.Horizontal`|RadioGroup with Horizontal Radio Buttons|
 |`Meow.RadioGroup.Vertical`|RadioGroup with Vertical Radio Buttons|

 ### Radio Button

-There are some customized styles that is related to `Material Radio Button`.
+There are some customized styles which is related to `Material Radio Button`.

 |Style|Usage|
 |---|:---:|